So you’ve discovered the wonders of hiking with your small dog? Good for you!

 Anything under 200 ft/mile is pretty easy.
 Anything over 500 ft/mile is pretty tough.
 In between that, it may or not be a challenge depending on your fitness level.

-The elevation gained per mile DOES NOT tell the whole story.
+But don’t forget to read the trail description and trip reports too!
+The elevation gained per mile calculation DOES NOT tell the whole story.

 More often than not, the trails are a series of ups and downs.
-You may be hiking uphill more feet than your total elevation gain number indicates.
+You may be hiking uphill more feet (of elevation gain) than your total elevation gain number indicates.

 For example, we have a local trail that is listed as 8 miles round trip (so 4 miles one-way).
 The elevation gain is 1,600 feet.
 That “works out” to 400 feet of elevation gain per mile.
 That doesn’t sound too bad.